Azure-Samples/azure-search-performance-testing/README.md

 # Load Testing Pipeline with JMeter, ACI and Terraform

 This project is a load testing pipeline for Azure Cognitive Search that leverages [Apache JMeter](https://jmeter.apache.org/) as an open source load and performance testing tool and [Terraform](https://www.terraform.io/) to dynamically provision and destroy the required infrastructure on Azure.

-Note: It is a fork from [this original repo](https://github.com/Azure-Samples/jmeter-aci-terraform) customized for Azure Cognitive Search (ACS) REST API and syntax.
+Note: This is a fork from [this original repo](https://github.com/Azure-Samples/jmeter-aci-terraform) customized for Azure Cognitive Search (ACS) REST API and syntax.
 It works with public facing IPs ACS and also with Private Endpoint ACS for private vnet scenarios where no public IP is exposed.

 ## Key concepts